Recorded: June 1978 – April 1979

 In the studio

-Linda McCartney had given birth to a son, James, during the London Town sessions, and the family was not keen to relocated to a far flung destination for its follow-up.
+Linda McCartney had given birth to a son, James, during the London Town sessions, and the family was not keen to relocate to a far flung destination for its follow-up.
 Nonetheless, sessions took place in five different locations between June 1978 and April 1979.

 When we put the new album together, we used just about the best 24-track tape machines and all that.
 But I don’t know that what we are doing is really any better than it was in the old days when four tracks were the maximum.
 It’s easy to lose sight of what it’s all about and I don’t want to.